Maleric view of the chateau!

 2016 Haut Bailly 97-98p

 Tasted six times - last time in March 2019.
 Consistent notes.
 53% C. Sauvignon + 40% Merlot + 4% Petit Verdot + 3% C.Franc, problem-free harvest between 26th September and 18th October.
-Distinguished, noble, and at the same time, strong and tight.
+Distinguished, noble, and, at the same time, strong and tight.
 This wine has a certain smokiness to it, and that was combined with remarkable acidity and minerality.
 It reflects the great soil of the property and old vines.
 Excellent structure and complexity.
-Great intensity of black and red fruit aromas on the nose, followed by great depth, length, and persistent finish on the palate.
-Extremely impressive and a sure candidate to enter the top 15 wines of the vintage.
+The nose has a great intensity of black and red fruit aromas, followed by great depth, length, and a persistent finish on the palate.
+It is extremely impressive and a sure candidate to enter the top 15 wines of the vintage.

 2015 Haut Bailly 96+p